Hi! Welcome to NEY!

 We're happy you're here.

-Be aware that many of the posters on this board do NOT encourage planning a wedding before you consider yourself engaged.
+Also, please be aware that many of the posters on this board do NOT encourage planning a wedding before you consider yourself engaged.

 What constitutes planning?
 Researching venues, vendors, or flowers.
 Picking colors, wedding party attire, or your wedding dress.
-Making down payments.

 There are a variety of common reasons regs cite as to why "pre-planning" is not a good idea: